sofmeright/apt-cacher-ng-oci/README.md

 [![apt-cacher-ng-oci](https://github.com/PrPlanIT/apt-cacher-ng-oci/actions/workflows/build.yml/badge.svg)](https://github.com/PrPlanIT/apt-cacher-ng-oci/actions/workflows/build.yml)

 # apt-cacher-ng-oci (v3.7.4) — PrPlanIT Edition 🌎
-This container is a ground-up rework of `sameersbn/docker-apt-cacher-ng`, retaining only a sliver of legacy scaffolding.
+This container is inspired by other work such as `sameersbn/docker-apt-cacher-ng`, retaining only a sliver of legacy scaffolding.
 It exists because I, **SoFMeRight (Kai)**, needed **working stdout log streaming** in a modern OCI-compatible build — and couldn't find a single working image that did it right.
 So I made one. 🧠

 This version includes:
 - Functional container log streaming via `tail -f`